Conference Presentations and Handouts

 What is measurable is changeable.
 LENA (Language ENvironment Analysis), a parent group model, utilizes modern technology to track and measure words and turns in a child’s environment – a “Talk Pedometer”.
 Thus empowered with weekly data, parents build their babies brains in the crucial early development years, 0-3, closing the language gap, improving the quality of parent-child interactions future school success.

-D4: Nurturing the Seeds of Family Connections Through the Arts
+D4: Nurturing the Seeds of Connections Through the Arts

 Stacey Otto & Elizabeth Pupeter

-Please join us for this experiential workshop where we will explore the benefits of using Expressive Arts in your practice with children and families.
-Discover a variety of creative ways expressive arts can assist you in supporting and strengthening family relationships.
-We will use different case examples from our work with families to illustrate how the Expressive Arts facilitate family engagement.
+Please join us for this hands-on workshop where we will explore the benefits of using the Expressive Arts in your work.
+Our mission is to explain how to use the Expressive Arts to engage individuals & families.
+In addition, we will discuss the advantages of incorporating the Expressive Arts in your own self-care practice and to increase your reflective capacity.
+You will discover a variety of creative ways in which Expressive Arts can assist you in supporting and strengthening relationships with clients and with yourself.
+We will use lecture, video, case examples, and numerous experiential activities in our workshop in order to illustrate how the Expressive Arts may enhance your work.

 D5: Pairing Sensory Integrative Treatment with a Relational Mental Health Model to Address Brain and Body Needs of the Entire Family